thymeleaf/thymeleaf/CONTRIBUTING.markdown

   - Number autoboxing and/or autounboxing is forbidden.
   - Every class should define a constructor, even if it is the no-argument constructor, and include a call to `super()`.
   - Every non-nullable argument in a public method should be first validated with a `Validate.notNull(...)` call.
-  - All method parameters should be declared as `final`, so that they cannot be changed in the method.
+  - All method parameters should be declared as `final` so that they cannot be changed.
   - Include `/* ... */` comments for every algorithm you develop with a minimum of complexity. *"Minimum of complexity"* usually means you had to take some design decisions in order to write it the way you did.
 Do not write obvious comments.
-  - All public methods and classes directly available to users (i.e. public) should have comprehensive JavaDoc comments.
+  - All public methods and classes directly available to users should have comprehensive JavaDoc comments.

 ### Detailed HTML/XML code quality standards: